[light]

 the sessions included, not just the earliest.

-The Miles-L listserv no longer exists.
-It has been superseded by a Google group.
+A: The Miles-L went offline many years ago and has been superseded by a Google group.

 Many of the members of the old Miles-L participate in a Facebook group.

-site have almost doubled.
-So if you're feeling generous, please
+So if you're feeling generous, please read more

-I did for a while, but it quickly reached a point of diminishing returns.
+A: I did for a while, but it reached a point of diminishing returns.

 The vast majority of CD-Rs (on labels like Stardust, So What, and Red Circle) are